 - Have a well-constructed HOA Website.

-Having a community website with a private members page that handles association documents is a great resource.
-Many common questions such as:
+Having a community website with a private members page that handles association documents is a fabulous time saver.
+Many common questions can be answered such as:

 - Who takes care of our roofs?

 - I see a blatant violation.
 Can I file a report?

 Carefully defining your private time vs. your volunteer Board member time helps non-board members understand when crossing the privacy line.
 To remain effective in the community, a mutual respect system for one another’s time is essential for effective discourse.